galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 ---

-# Introduction

 Beacon v2 is a data query protocol and API that allows the researcher to seek information about specific genomic variants of biomedical research and clinical applications from the data providers (beacon provider) without accessing the original or the whole dataset {% cite Rambla2022 %}.
-The protocol was developed by the Global Alliance for Genomics and Health (GA4GH) in 2021 as an update for the former Beacon v1
+The protocol was developed by the [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org/) in 2021 as an update for the former Beacon v1.
-{% cite GA4GH %}{% cite ELIXIR Beacon %}.
 The second version of Beacon comes with additional features that provide users with more detailed information about the queried variants.
 Unlike the previous version, which only returned a Yes or No response indicating the presence of variants, Beacon v2 presents comprehensive results about the variants being searched. {% cite Rueda2022 %}.

-The Beacon v2 comprises two main parts, namely the framework and the models.
+The Beacon v2 comprises two main parts, the framework and the models.
 The framework specifies how the requests and responses should be formatted, while the models determine the organization of the biological data response
-{cite Rueda2022}.
+{% cite Rueda2022 %}.

 ![Beacon Framework and Model](../../images/Beacon_framework_and_model.png "Schematic representation of Beacon v2 API specification")